Learning2Code75/GYB_vid2_GrowYourBusiness/README.md

 2. homepage with backgound , message(bg image , grid of 4 steps with step no, step name , desc,action btn)
 3. services section with cards of services , list of features of services (data fetch from google sheets API , add appropriate images)
 4. about, contact,social ,footer(style about,contact make footer)
-5. landing page samples page : add cart , cart modal , theme change , pdf print
+5. landing page samples page : add cart , cart modal  , pdf print
   - a page to choose designs and models for building your own landing page
   - pricing display , services display, gallery of images, homepage, about page, contact page,
   - social , visiting card display